Mechanical cell interactions on curved interfaces: Continuum limit

 The partial differential equation~\eqref{nonlinear-diffusion} with boundary conditions~\eqref{no-flux-bc-q} or~\eqref{pbc-q} is discretised in space using the method of lines with central finite difference approximations of both partial derivatives involving $s$, and a uniform discretisation of the arc length parameter in $[0,L]$ with $1000$ intervals of length $\deltaup s = L/1000$~\citep{lynch2005}.
 The resulting system of ordinary differential equations is then solved by the Tsitouras 5/4 Runge--Kutta method using the \texttt{Tsit5} method of the Julia package \texttt{DifferentialEquations}~\citep{julia}.
 For more detail on the algorithms used to solve the continuum models, the reader is referred to the \texttt{Julia} computer code available on \texttt{GitHub}~\citep{github-code}.

 Figure~\ref{fig-disc-cont} compares numerical simulations of the continuum partial differential equation~\eqref{nonlinear-diffusion} with discrete model simulations performed with $N=8$ cells and $m=4$ curved Hookean springs per cell along a circular interface.
 The evolution of the continuous cell density in Eq.~\eqref{nonlinear-diffusion} and the evolution of the discrete cell density in Eq.~\eqref{evo-spring-density-discrete} are independent of interface geometry, so the choice of a circular interface is unimportant, except for using periodic boundary conditions.
-Figure~\ref{fig-disc-cont} shows that there is an excellent match between the models for the cell density profiles and for the tangential stress profiles at all times, even for a total number of springs as low as~32.
-The continuous solution curves cross the stepwise discrete densities and tangential stress near the midpoint between spring boundaries, which is consistent with our continuum limit derivation suggesting $\Order(1/m^2)$ accuracy there as opposed to $\Order(1/m)$ for other points between the spring boundaries.
-Since the curvature of the interface does not affect the dynamics, these results are similar to those of \cite{murphy2019} obtained for springs confined to the $x$ axis, except that periodic boundary conditions are employed here.
+Figure~\ref{fig-disc-cont} shows that there is an excellent match between the models for the cell density profiles and for the tangential stress profiles at all times \cbeg when compared at the midpoint of the discrete springs\cend, even for a total number of springs as low as~32.
+The continuous solution curves cross the stepwise discrete densities and tangential stress near the midpoint between spring boundaries, which is consistent with our continuum limit derivation suggesting $\Order(1/m^2)$ accuracy \cbeg there.
+However, for other points between the spring boundaries, the continuum limit is not a good approximation of the discrete model for small number of springs.
+Accuracy for these points is only $\Order(1/m)$.
+Since the curvature of the interface does not affect the dynamics in the continuum limit, these results are similar to those of \cite{murphy2019} obtained for springs confined to the $x$ axis, except \cbeg that they involve arc length coordinates and \cend that periodic boundary conditions are employed here.